The 10 Commandments of Firearm Safety

 - Don’t run, jump, or climb with a loaded firearm.
 Unload a firearm before you climb a fence or tree, or jump a ditch.
 Pull a firearm toward you by the butt, not the muzzle.

 - Store firearms and ammunition separately and safely.
 Store each in a secured location beyond the reach of children and careless adults.

 - Do not consume alcoholic beverages before or during shooting.
 Also avoid mind- or behavior-altering medicines or drugs.

 Regulations in red are new this year.

 Purple text indicates an important note.

-Conservation Partner Advertisements: The New York Department of Environmental Conservation allows appropriate advertising in its annual regulation guides in print and online, in order to defray or eliminate expenses to the state, and support enhanced communications with New York Department of Environmental Conservation Constituents.
+Conservation Partner Advertisements: The New York Department of Environmental Protection allows appropriate advertising in its annual regulation guides in print and online, in order to defray or eliminate expenses to the state, and support enhanced communications with New York Department of Environmental Protection Constituents.
 Through a unique partnership with J.F.Griffin Publishing, LLC & eRegulations.com, ‘Conservation Partners’ have been established that pay for advertising in support of the regulations both in print and online.
-The New York Department of Environmental Conservation neither endorses products or services listed or claims made; nor accepts any liability arising from the use of products or services listed.
+The New York Department of Environmental Protection neither endorses products or services listed or claims made; nor accepts any liability arising from the use of products or services listed.
 Advertisers interested in the Conservation Partners program should contact J.F.Griffin/eRegulations.com directly at 413-884-1001,

 J.F.
 Griffin Media reaches 9,000,000 sportsmen every year through our print and digital publications.
 We produce 30 hunting and fishing regulation guides for 15 state agencies.
 For advertising information, please visit: www.jfgriffin.com